lvSojen/self-motivation-day-counter/README.md

 # self-motivation-day-counter

-This is a small project that involved html,<br />
-tailwindcss and some javascript,<br />
+This is a small project that involved html, tailwindcss and some javascript,<br />
 took me a day, hope you enjoy.<br />
 and Stay Motivated!